 4David and all Israel set out for Jerusalem, that is Jebus, where the Jebusite inhabitants of the land lived.
 5David was told by the inhabitants of Jebus, “You will never get in here!”
 But David captured the stronghold of Zion; it is now the City of David.
 6David said, “Whoever attacks the Jebusites first will be the chief officer”; Joab son of Zeruiah attacked first, and became the chief.

 7David occupied the stronghold; therefore it was renamed the City of David.
-8David also fortified the surrounding area, from the Millo roundabout, and Joab rebuilt the rest of the city.
+8David also fortified the surrounding area, from the Millo round about, and Joab rebuilt the rest of the city.
 9David kept growing stronger, for the LORD of Hosts was with him.

 10And these were David’s chief warriors who strongly supported him in his kingdom, together with all Israel, to make him king, according to the word of the LORD concerning Israel.